HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Neural networks and their architecture

 \subsection{Hyper-parameter search}

-In addition to testing different architecture layouts, also the values for hyper-parameters need to be optimized.
-Throughout these tests, we adopted a weight decay of 0.0005, a momentum of 0.9, and after some short tests regarding the effect on the performance, a batch size of 32.
-Apart from those, the learning rate is one of the key-quantities to test.
-Here we typically tested the values for the learning rate $r_\text{learn} \in [0.01, 0.001, 0.0001, 0.00001, 0.000001]$ when changing any other hyper-parameter or layer.
+In addition to testing different architecture layouts, the values for hyper-parameters also need to be optimized.
+Throughout these tests, we adopted a weight decay of 0.0005, a momentum of 0.9, and, after some short tests regarding the effect on the performance, a batch size of 32.
+Apart from those, the learning rate is one of the key quantities to test.
+Here, we typically tested the values for the learning rate $r_\text{learn} \in [0.01, 0.001, 0.0001, 0.00001, 0.000001]$ when changing any other hyper-parameter or layer.
 This covers a good range of plausible values.
-Since the changes on the weights are expected to drop over the training, we also tested the option of a ``decreasing learning rate'', which means that we divide the learning rate by a factor of 2 every 20$^\text{th}$ epoch.
+As the changes on the weights are expected to drop over the training, we also tested the option of a ``decreasing learning rate'', which means that we divide the learning rate by a factor of two every twentieth epoch.
 Because the best epoch was typically below 100, we had only a few relevant decreasing steps during training such that we finally adopted a constant learning rate for our further tests.
-In the presented network, we assumed finally a learning rate $r_\text{learn}=0.00001$, a regularization constant $\epsilon$ of 0.5 for all different parameters and a weighting factor $w$ of 1 for all different parameters, i.e., no up-weighting of any specific parameter such as the Einstein radius or external shear.
+In the presented network, we finally assumed a learning rate of $r_\text{learn}=0.000001$, a regularization constant $\epsilon$ of 0.5 for all the different parameters, and a weighting factor $w$ of 5 for the Einstein radius in analogy to \citetalias{schuldt21a}, and otherwise 1.

-Although the initialization is not a hyper-parameter that typically gets tuned, we tested the effect of using different initialization of the network for a few given setups.
+Although the initialization is not a hyper-parameter that typically gets tuned, we tested the effect of using a different initialization of the network for a few given setups.
 This demonstrates how independent the final, trained network is from the original values.
-We found no preference of a specific seed and the overall performance was unaffected, but each network gave a slightly different loss.
-These slight changes are due to the stochastic learning process and thus commonly observed.
-For a few instances, the best hyper-parameter like the learning rate changed by changing the seed, indicating the importance of optimizing the hyper-parameters for a given network.
+We find no preference of a specific seed and the overall performance is unaffected, but each network gives a slightly different loss.
+These slight changes are due to the stochastic learning process and are therefore commonly observed.
+For a few instances, the best hyper-parameter, for example the learning rate, changed by changing the seed, indicating the importance of optimizing the hyper-parameters for a given network.